-- 1. Maintain documentation to support its determination regarding whether a product is allowed or prohibited for use in OCal production, including those products that are approved based on prior determination by another certifier or the CDFA OIM program; - Make synthetic vs. nonsynthetic determinations in compliance with the OCal regulations and this document regarding the classification of materials; - 3.
+- 1. Maintain documentation to support its determination regarding whether a product is allowed or prohibited for use in OCal production, including those products that are approved based on prior determination by another certifier, Material Review Organization (MRO) or the Environmental Protection Agency; - Make synthetic vs. nonsynthetic determinations in compliance with the OCal regulations and this document regarding the classification of materials; - 3.
 Ensure that personnel conducting material reviews demonstrate appropriate education, training, and experience; and - 4.
-Create clear written protocols and procedures that the outline depth and frequency of material reviews.
+Create clear written protocols and procedures that outline the depth and frequency of material reviews.

-4. Products with multiple reviews
+4. Products with Multiple Reviews